 - Here's a HUGE list of homemade food gift ideas to make for Christmas.

 - Melt the coconut oil in a mason jar.

-- Stir the 2 tsp cinnamon and 2 tsp sweetener together with the coconut oil.
+- Stir the 2 teaspoon cinnamon and 2 teaspoon sweetener together with the coconut oil.

 - Add the roasted almonds into the mason jar and stir to coat the almonds.